-All three transitional homes are for those seeking an alcohol-free and drug-free lifestyle.
+All three supportive homes are for those seeking an alcohol-free and drug-free lifestyle.
 Residents are screened with a thorough background check.
 A live-in Resident Assistant oversees each home.

 Our newest supportive home, the Buddy Smith Home focusing on military veterans, opened in May 2012.
 With the completion of this project, the Fort Smith area has an important resource in helping our homeless male veterans return “home.”